 Many smaller business don’t have a documented Business Plan, let alone a Marketing Plan.
-And lots of management teams have been head-down working hard concentrating on surviving for the past few years.
+And lots of management teams are too head-down working hard ‘delivering’ to think about planning.
 So an outside perspective can really help with the ‘we’re here, we want to get there, measure the gap – and build plan to bridge it’ exercise.

 Business objectives: establish goals, change, grow, sell-more-profitable-stuff, diversify, expand/simplify services, establish group, re-structure, re-position, rebrand, acquire, merge, define succession plan, divest.
 Leave early on Fridays.

 My three day scoping projects are straight-forward and used to identify the key issues of concern at an early stage of the marketing planning process.
 I sit down with you and your management team to facilitate and document your businesses key objectives – with which I synchronise my marketing recommendations: simple-SWOT, required activities & components, suggested budgets, time and resources for example.

 Most think of branding as their logo, and how it’s applied to websites and business cards.
 But a brand isn’t a logo, its so much more than that.
 A brand is the set of associations we make with a product or company – the logo is its flag.
 Big, small, technical, friendly, capable, trustworthy, exciting, reliable, or whichever values are right.
 Any business profits from building a brand that represents it the way wants to be perceived.